 Students at Wren Sixth Form will be expected to engage with our enrichment programme.
 This covers a wide range of activities including:

 - Opportunities to volunteer at Wren Primary School

 - Outside speakers, talking about a range of political, social scientific and PHSE related topics

 - Student led entry into a National Gold Crest Science Competition

 - Editing and producing the school newspaper - The Wrendependent

 - Student led Chess Club, Feminism Society and Drama Enrichment

 We see all our Sixth Form students as role models and potential leaders.
 The development of leadership traits is one of our main priorities and students are required to consistently reflect their excellence and quality of character.

-Students will have various opportunities for leadership across the whole Academy – as classroom assistants, members of the Sixth Form Committee and Head Boy/Head Girl or Deputy Head Boy and Deputy Head Girl, they will have the opportunity to apply for these positions at the end of December.
-Additional positions of responsibility include: being a sports leader or member of a team, involvement in drama and musical productions, delivering collective worship and helping at evening events.
+Students will have various opportunities for leadership across the whole Academy – as classroom assistants, members of the Sixth Form Committee and Head Students or Deputy Head Students, they will have the opportunity to apply for these positions at the end of December.
+Additional positions of responsibility include: being a sports leader or member of a team, involvement in Drama and musical productions, delivering collective worship and helping at evening events.